1871fotc/1871fotc.github.io/docs/visit.md

 ## Self-Guided Walks

-Each self-guided walk has a map, directions, and shares stories about some of the people remembered in Toowong Cemetery.
+Explore graves of notable people that shape Queensland's past.
+Each self-guided walk has a map, directions, photos and stories about some of the people remembered in Toowong Cemetery.
 Choose a walk:

 <!--